GeorgiosDrivas/userContributions/README.md

 # User Contributions

-A script that showcases a user's contributions to other people's projects on GitHub.
-Using the GraphQL API, it calculates the contributions to other repositories displaying the total number.
+An innovative tool leveraging the GitHub API to highlight a user's contributions to repositories they don't own.
+This program provides a clear and concise view of collaborative efforts, making it easier to showcase contributions to open-source projects and other external repositories.